MicrosoftDocs/Advertising-docs/Advertising/bingads-13/campaign-management-service/budget.md

 description: Represents a budget that can be shared by any campaigns in an account.
 ---
 # Budget Data Object - Campaign Management
 Represents a budget that can be shared by any campaigns in an account.

+> [!IMPORTANT]
+> The accelerated budget type is deprecated.
+Please see [Deprecating Accelerated Budget Delivery](../guides/budget-bid-strategies.md#deprecating-accelerated-budget) for more information.

 You can set a single daily budget that can be used by any campaign within the same account.
 This will enable you to efficiently distribute a single daily budget across all campaigns or across a defined group of campaigns within your Microsoft Advertising account.